tychonievich/archimedes/README.md

 -   `no-queue`, an object with keys being assignment `group`s that should not be queued for automated feedback when submitted and values to display upon submission (not displayed if `""`).

--   `past_due_message`, message to display on past-due assignments on the submission page. `DUE_TIME` will be replaced with the assignment due time, and `CLOSE_TIME` with its closed time.
+-   `past-due-message`, message to display on past-due assignments on the submission page. `DUE_TIME` will be replaced with the assignment due time, and `CLOSE_TIME` with its closed time.
 Default is `"is due DUE_TIME; you may subimit fixes until CLOSE_TIME"`.

--   `grading_show_sub`: if set, show an option in the grader to subtract an amount from the grade as a special case adjustment
+-   `grading-show-sub`: if set, show an option in the grader to subtract an amount from the grade as a special case adjustment

 ## Rubrics and `.grade`s